comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 and an average level of accuracy for short queries.
 However, for complex queries, none of the combinations achieve an acceptable level of accuracy.
 Hence, we consider this last query category too complex for current link traversal approaches, and we do not consider them further in this article.
+Furthermore, increasing the number of posts within a vault has an increasing factor on the query execution times, but this factor varies with different fragmentation strategies.
+We will elaborate on these results in more detail hereafter.

 ### Discussion